 - 1. Figure 6.12 shows a longitudinal section through the human eye.
-Study the diagram and answer the questions that follow. - a) (Label) parts 2, 3, 4 and 5 respectively. - b) Name and describe the process that causes part 1 to dilate (become wider).
+Study the diagram and answer the questions that follow. - a) (Label) parts 2, 3, 4 and 5 respectively. - (4) - b) Name and describe the process that causes part 1 to dilate (become wider).
 (5) - 2.
 Figure 6.13 is a longitudinal section through the human eye.
 The structures which enable the eye to focus on objects are missing in this diagram.
-Study the diagram and answer the questions that follow.
+Study the diagram and answer the questions that follow a) reading a book.